Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Detailed Proof and Theoretical Analysis

-\begin{theorem} Given graph $\mathcal{G}$ and embedding $\bm{p}$, let $\Hat{\mathcal{E}}$ be the edge set achieved by graph sparsification \cref{eq:sp_dec} with threshold $\delta_a$.
-The number of removed edges is $q_a$.
-Then, the sparsified Laplacian matrix $\Hat{\bm{L}}$ is $\epsilon$-similar to $\bm{L}$ when $q_a\delta_a \le \epsilon\|\bm{p}\|$. \end{theorem} \begin{proof} For a current embedding $\bm{p}$, its product with the difference matrix $\bm{\Upsilon p}$ only correlates with entries that have been pruned.
-Based on the Minkowski inequality and sparsification scheme \cref{eq:sp_dec}, the $L_1$ norm of the product vector satisfies: { }
+For a current embedding $\bm{p}$, its product with the difference matrix $\bm{\Upsilon p}$ only correlates with entries that have been pruned.
+Based on the Minkowski inequality and sparsification scheme \cref{eq:sp_decalt}, the $L_1$ norm of the product vector satisfies:

 Employing the relationship between vector norms given by the Cauchy-Schwarz inequality $\|\bm{x}\| \le \|\bm{x}\|_1$, the difference of quadratic forms with regard to graph Laplacian can be bounded as: